 The folders being synchronized or transferred can be local folders or reside at a network share (UNC filenames and paths are supported).
-The other side of the sync set can reside on any common FTP, FTPS, or SFTP/SSH2 server.
-BatchSync Secure uses standardized FTP/FTPS/SFTP protocol commands, so it does not rely on any server side extensions or non-standard features.
+The other side of the sync set can reside on any common FTP, FTP/S, or SSH server.
+BatchSync Secure uses standardized FTP/FTPS/SSH(SFTP) protocol commands, so it does not rely on any server side extensions or non-standard features.

-SFTP is a file transfer subsystem of an SSH2 server.
+SFTP is a file transfer subsystem of an SSH server.
 In this setup,

-InstantSync is an SFTP client and makes a connection to the SSH2 server
+BatchSync is an SSH client and makes a connection to the SSH server

 in a secure manner.
-The SFTP protocol encrypts usernames, passwords,
+The SSH protocol encrypts usernames, passwords,

 and all data with 256-bit AES, Blowfish, or 3DES ciphers.
 The 256-bit

 AES encryption is adopted as an encryption standard by the US government.

 Product uses FIPS 140-2 certified components for reliable secure transfers (certificate #1051).
 The FIPS 140-2 is a standard that describes US Federal government requirements that IT products should meet for Sensitive, but Unclassified (SBU) use.

 You can utilize the SSH public key authentication functionality to log in to remote systems by using private/public key pair.
 This provides even higher level of security than password logins.
 Both OpenSSH and SSH.com key file formats are supported.